Johannes Ludovicus Paquay: Beatification

-The beatification process commenced in Liège in an informative process that opened in 1908 and later closed in 1910 while theologians compiled his spiritual writings and approved them to be in line with doctrine on 25 February 1920; the formal introduction to the cause came under Pope Pius XI on 22 November 1922 and he was titled as a Servant of God.
-An apostolic process was later held from 1925 until 1926 while that and the informative process received the validation of the Congregation of Rites on 19 July 1939.
+The beatification process commenced in Liège in an informative process that opened in 1908 and later closed in 1910.
+Theologians compiled his spiritual writings and approved them to be in line with doctrine on 25 February 1920; the formal introduction to the cause came under Pope Pius XI on 22 November 1922, and Paquay was titled as a Servant of God.
+An apostolic process was later held from 1925 until 1926.
+Both processes received the validation of the Congregation of Rites on 19 July 1939.
 An antepreparatory congregation approved the cause on 8 May 1956 as did a preparatory one on 4 July 1967 which led to a general congregation likewise approving it on 14 July 1967; a session of the newly established Congregation for the Causes of Saints approved the cause on 8 May 1969.

 The late priest was named as Venerable on 4 May 1970 after Pope Paul VI approved that the Franciscan friar had led a model life of heroic virtue.
 The single miracle required for beatification was investigated from 1952 to 1953 and was validated on 20 October 2000 before receiving the approval of a medical board on 18 April 2002.
 Theologians also approved it on 12 November 2002 as did the C.C.S. on 10 December 2002 before Pope John Paul II granted final approval for it on 20 December 2002.
 This allowed for the pope to celebrate his beatification on 9 November 2003 in Saint Peter's Square.

 The current postulator for this cause is Fra Giovangiuseppe Califano.